Readonly

 after writable.end()

-called.
-This property does not indicate whether the data has
+been called.
+This property does not indicate whether the data

 writable.writableFinished